petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/validations/expression-builder-validations-reference.md

 ### Old Value (with Text)

 Retrieves the prior value for the specified text field.
-You can then use this value with other functions and operators.
+You can use the value with other functions and operators.

 ```
 oldValue([textFieldName])